porres/pd-cyclone/README.md

 Since cyclone 0.2 was still mostly outdated and compliant to Max 4.0 (from the early 2000s), the main focus of cyclone 0.3 (currently in alpha stage) has been on updating cyclone objects to the latest Max version (Max 7.3.1 at the time of this release).
 We're also fixing many bugs, rewriting the documentation and including new objects.
 So far we have:

 - 60 updated objects (only 3 reamining to be updated);
-- 54 bug fixes (including objects that were and were not updated);
+- 54 fixed objects (including objects that were and were not updated);
 - 46 new objects (some still experimental);
 - A newly written documentation, from scratch (yet to include meta and related objects)